Mean Robust Optimization: Numerical examples

 \subsection{Quadratic concave uncertainty}

-We refer to the example in~\cite[Section 4.2]{concavequadratic} with concave uncertainty of the form where $h_i(u) = -(1/2)u^TA_iu$, each $A_i\in \reals^{m\times m}$ a symmetric positive definite matrix, $u \in \reals^m$, and $x \in \reals^{n}_{+}$.
+We refer to the example from Ben-Tal et al.~\cite[Section 4.2]{ben-tal_deriving_2015} with concave uncertainty of the form where $h_i(u) = -(1/2)u^TA_iu$, each $A_i\in \reals^{m\times m}$ a symmetric positive definite matrix, $u \in \reals^m$, and $x \in \reals^{n}_{+}$.
 For simplicity, we also require that $x$ sums to 1, $p = 2$, and the support of the uncertainty $\supp = \reals^m$.
 Assuming the uncertainty is in the objective, such that the uncertain constraint is created using epigraph form, we solve the problem

 The $A_i^{-1}$ terms come from taking the conjugate of $g$, and the derivation can be found in~\cite[Example 24]{ben-tal_deriving_2015}.
 We have variables $x \in \reals^n$, $z_k \in \reals^{m}$, $Y_{k} \in \reals^{m\times n}$, $\tau \in \reals$, $s_k \in \reals$, for $k= 1,\dots,K$.
 We let $(Y_k)_i$ indicate the $i$th column of $Y_k$.